 Kick cravings for carbs.
 Simply!

-It's something we know we need to do and eagerly commit to BUT… in reality is hard!
+Cutting back or giving up carbs is something we know we need to do BUT… in reality is hard!
 (Especially those sneaky mid afternoon chocolate fixes)?!

 Carbohydrate (carb) cravings might feel like;